Make it happen

 2. Research Zoning Requirements

 If your business requires a commercial location, contact our Planning Department before you sign a lease.
+Get a head start and search for where your business maybe allowed in San Rafael with our *NEW* Business Permitting Portal.
 You'll need to know the zoning regulations for the building or location you're considering so you don't get stuck with a space that you can't use.

 The planner will discuss these five key questions with you:

 1. Is your type of business allowed at the address where you want to locate?